 You might wonder what’s in it for the human spammer.
 Don’t they know many comments are “no follow”?
 That means major search engines don’t give the links any importance in ranking the spammer’s site.

 No blogger wants to cut off discussion from folks who have blogs or write on business websites.
-I can see how some of the comments with follow links sound “normal.”
+I can see how some of the comments with following links sound “normal.”
 But others just don’t fool owners who read their comments and look at the link’s URL.
 Several blogs about blogging contributed many links to a landscaping site.
 One was in a post called “100 outgoing links could hurt your blog.”
-Clueless wrote, “It very good info regarding matter.
+Clueless wrote, “It very good info regarding the matter.
 It’s really helpful I will mind it.”
 How ironic is that?